MihirPattani14/COEP-Aspyra/README.md

 The GUI has been constructed using HTML, CSS-Bootstrap libraries and Javascript

 #Server-side
 The server-side scripts are in Python using Flask as a the server.

-We are also using bash scripts to control deployment of the applications on the institute server.
+#Submarine
+It is a shell script written by us which acts as an interface between the server scripts and Cloud infrastructure and manges deployment of applications.